shakzaken/Expert/readme.md

 ```
 Create a user and return the result to the client.

-* Requrst body should be validated according to the User Model.
+* Request body should be validated according to the User Model.
-* if email is already exists send 400 to the client with appropiate message.
+* If email is already exists send 400 to the client with appropiate message.
-* hash the password and save the hashed version in the database.
+* Hash the password and save the hashed version in the database.

-#### delete /users/:id
+### delete /users/:id

 Delete a user from the database.

-request body should include valid id.
+Request body should include valid id.

 * If the id is invalid send 400 back to the client.

-#### get /users
+### get /users
-  return all of the users to the client.
+  Return all of the users to the client.

-#### put /users
+### put /users

-request should include an object in this pattern
+Request should include an object in this pattern
 ```javascript
 const user = {
   name: String